ScottKirvan/UE_QuickLaunch/README.md

 ![](notes/images/Pasted%20image%2020230907163347.png)

+If you don't see this context menu when you right-click in the folder, it may be because you're using Windows 11.
+Windows 11 introduced a new right-click context menu

 If you have multiple versions of Unreal Engine installed, a dialog will pop up asking what version of Unreal to use when creating the new project.

 ![](notes/images/Pasted%20image%2020230907163215.png)